jurgenwigg/py3S60/newcore/Doc/library/sys.rst

       and :func:`_enablelegacywindowsfsencoding` for more information.

    .. versionchanged:: 3.7
-      Return ``'utf-8'`` if the :ref:`Python UTF-8 Mode <utf8-mode>` is
+      Return 'utf-8' in the UTF-8 mode.
-      enabled.

 .. function:: getfilesystemencodeerrors()

-   Get the :term:`filesystem error handler <filesystem encoding and error handler>`: the error handler used with the :term:`filesystem encoding
-   <filesystem encoding and error handler>` to convert between Unicode
-   filenames and bytes filenames.
-The filesystem encoding is returned from :func:`getfilesystemencoding`.
+   Return the name of the error mode used to convert between Unicode filenames and bytes filenames.
+The encoding name is returned from :func:`getfilesystemencoding`.

    :func:`os.fsencode` and :func:`os.fsdecode` should be used to ensure that the correct encoding and errors mode are used.

-   The :term:`filesystem encoding and error handler` are configured at Python startup by the :c:func:`PyConfig_Read` function: see :c:member:`~PyConfig.filesystem_encoding` and :c:member:`~PyConfig.filesystem_errors` members of :c:type:`PyConfig`.

    .. versionadded:: 3.6